ics-software-engineering/play-example-continuous-integration/README.md

 <img src="https://raw.github.com/ics-software-engineering/play-example-continuous-integration/master/images/clickstart-play-example-continuous-integration.png"/>

+**PRC Step 1B: Delete the git repo on CloudBees**

 Since we are using GitHub as our repository, we will not need the one created by ClickStart on CloudBees, so it will reduce confusion to delete it.
-Click on "Repositories" in the CloudBees nav bar, then select "play-example-continuous-integration", then click "Delete repository".
+After dismissing this dialog box, click on "Repositories" in the CloudBees nav bar, then select "play-example-continuous-integration", then click "Delete repository".

 PRC Step 2: Reconfigure CloudBees Jenkins job for GitHub